Data Science at Scale

 2. Distributed Machine Learning

-When working with a huge amount of big data or ML models with hundred and thousands of parameters, it can become a computational challenge to train the ML model on a single machine.
+When working with a huge amount of big data or ML models with thousands and millions of parameters, it can become a computational challenge to train the ML model on a single machine.
 One possible option here is to scale vertically by adding more RAM size, but it is not a sustainable solution.
 This is where distributed machine learning can be quite useful to train models with a degree of parallelism and scale up the training process.

 2. Data Parallel: In this approach, the multiple distributed nodes have a copy of the ML model and its weights each and is useful to process a huge amount of big data with parallelism on these nodes